-Compared to the rest of the DFW Metroplex market, the West End Historic District submarket has more expensive rates, and you'll have to negotiate above asking rent to be in this hot submarket.
+Compared to the rest of the DFW Metroplex market, the West End Historic District region has greater rates, and you'll have to negotiate above asking rent to be in this hot region.

-In the last 90 days, 10 listings have come on the market, which means new listings might be going fast.
-You'll want to be prepared to tour spaces as quick as possible.
-About 10% of the available space in the West End Historic District are subleases, so you will probably need to consider the implications of signing a direct lease with the building.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+In the last 90 days, 10 listings have been made available, which means spaces might be going fast.
+You'll want to be prepared to make an offer immediately.
+About 10% of the listings in the West End Historic District are subleases, so you will probably need to consider the implications of signing a direct lease with the building.
+There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-Even though the median size is 15,820 sqft, there are still 0 office spaces below 2,000 sqft.
-Most buildings in this area are close to 5 floors.
+Even though the median size is 31,160 sqft, there are still 0 new availabilities below 2,000 sqft.
+Most buildings in this market are close to 5 stories.
 Most buildings in this region were built in 1905 and are Class B.

 A large portion of this market is residential, but there's plenty of office_space.
-Utilities is the dominant industry in this region.
-Commute by car is the most popular way to get to work amongst West End Historic District occupants.
+Utilities is the dominant industry in this area.
+Commute by car is the most popular way to get to work amongst West End Historic District residents.
 Commuting between 20 and 25 minutes a day is the norm for those who opt to reside in this part of town.